- Tárrega – Estudio in C Major

 Composer: Fernando Sor

-Towards the end of the piece, the right hand pattern changes to a simplified p-a-m-i-p-a-m-i, but still includes a string crossing effect like the first section.
-Although Leo Brouwer’s Estudios Sencillos: No.6 is an iconic right hand study, it also poses some unique challenges for the left hand as well.
+Towards the end of the piece, the right hand pattern changes to p-a-m-i-p-a-m-i.
+Although the pattern is new, it still includes a string crossing effect like the first section.
+Leo Brouwer’s Estudios Sencillos: No.6 is an iconic right hand study.
+However, it also poses some unique challenges for the left hand.